adobe/aepsdk-core-ios/Documentation/GettingStarted.md

 ## Get the Swift Mobile Core

-To install the Swift AEP Mobile Core, refer to this [document](https://github.com/adobe/aepsdk-core-ios#installation)
+Now that a Mobile Property is created head over to our [install instructions](https://github.com/adobe/aepsdk-core-ios#installation) to install the SDK.

 ## Initial SDK Setup

-Now that you have set up a mobile property and have installed the SDK, you are ready to begin integrating your application with the SDK.
-1. Import each of the core extensions in your `AppDelegate` file:
+1. Import each of the core extensions in the `AppDelegate` file:

 ```swift
 import AEPCore